Daily guide for projects#

 Week 1: Getting started#

 Split into groups.
 We recommend intentionally creating groups with diverse skillsets.
-Groups should have students who are very confident in Python and those who are just learning.
-Through the project, students can work together to strengthen eachother’s skills.
+Groups should have both students who are very confident in Python and those who are just learning.
+Through the project, students can work together to strengthen each other’s skills.
 We want to make sure that all members of each group get a chance to do all parts of the project.
 We ask that folks who are good with Python share what they know and handoff tasks to peers who are learning so they can improve their skills.

 Listen carefully as others talk about their interests.